qqrm/cardputer-wallet/docs/SETUP.md

 2. Compute the BLAKE3 digest for the signature domain `cardputer.vault.signature.v1`, sequentially hashing the filenames (`vault.enc`, `recips.json`, `config.json`) together with their lengths and contents.
 This is the same message the CLI prepares via the internal `compute_signature_message` helper.
 3. Verify the Ed25519 signature in `vault.sig` against the digest using the verifying key.
 Any Ed25519 tooling (`ed25519-dalek`, `age-plugin`, etc.) can perform this check.

 `cardputer push` re-encrypts the vault with the supplied `vault_key`, applies local operations, and signs the resulting snapshot with `signing_secret_key` before uploading frames back to the device.
 Both keys must therefore be present whenever a push is attempted.
+Host operators can optionally commit these artifacts to Git, but that workflow is considered a future enhancement rather than a v0.1 requirement.

 ## Reproducing the CI workflow locally